LAFORA EPILEPSY IN BEAGLES

 fashion or can be induced by light flashes, sudden sounds or movements,

-It has been discovered in pedigree miniature wire-haired dachshunds.
-Other breeds suffering from this disease belong can be Basset Hounds, Miniature and Standard Poodles, Pointers, Welsh Corgis or Beagles.
-This form of epilepsy is incurable and fatal.
-The therapy is currently limited to treatment of seizures; suitable diet and medication help to keep the seizures under control.
+Lafora has been discovered in pedigreed miniature wire-haired dachshunds.
+Other breeds suffering from this disease include Basset Hounds, Miniature and Standard Poodles, Pointers, Welsh Corgis and Beagles.
+This form of epilepsy is incurable and is fatal.
+The therapy is currently limited to treatment of seizures; suitable diet and medication prescribed help to keep the seizures under control.

-A NHLRC1-gene mutation is responsible for Lafora´s epilepsy in beagles und miniature wire-haired dachshunds.
+A NHLRC1-gene mutation is responsible for Lafora's epilepsy in beagles and miniature wire-haired dachshunds.
 The gene dysfunction leads to aggregation and accumulation of polysaccharides and formation of glycogen particles (named Lafora bodies).
 Simply, the NHLRC1-gene takes part in protection of tissue against carbohydrate accumulation.
 The protective power is lost due to this mutation.
-The Lafora bodies are gradually growing in the central nervous system where they have neurotoxic effect.
-Besides the brain tissue the Lafora bodies are found in muscles, skin, liver and heart.
+The Lafora bodies are gradually growing in the central nervous system where they have neurotoxic effects.
+Besides the brain tissue, the Lafora bodies are found in the muscles, skin, liver and heart.
 Lafora disease is actually a glycogen metabolism disorder that demonstrates itself as progressive myoclonus epilepsy.

-Mutation that causes Lafroa epilepsy is inherited as an autosomal recessive trait.
+Mutation that causes Lafora epilepsy is inherited as an autosomal recessive trait.
 That means the disease affects dogs with P/P (positive / positive) genotype only.
-The dogs with P/N (positive /negative) genotype are clinically without any symptom.
+The dogs with P/N (positive /negative) genotype are clinically without any symptoms.
 They are genetically considered carriers of the disease (heterozygotes).
-In offspring of two heterozygous animals following genotype distribution can be expected: 25 % N/N (healthy non-carriers), 25 % P/P (affected), and 50 % N/P (healthy carriers).
+In offspring of two heterozygous animals the following genotype distribution can be expected: 25 % N/N (healthy non-carriers), 25 % P/P (affected), and 50 % N/P (healthy carriers).

-Here is a link to one lab that does test for Lafora.
-Genomia
+Here is a link to labs that offer the test for Lafora.
+Genomia Pet Genetics Lab-UK

 Research has shown that benefits may be obtained by a dietary change for you dog.
-These changes may include a change to a food with a low glycemic index.
-Starchy and sugary treats are suspected of aggravating the condition Various medications or combination of medications use in treating the epilepsy are phenobarbital, potassium bromide or, levetiracetam (Keppra).
-Since sunlight is a known trigger for the seizures and some dog owners use doggy sunglasses (Doggles) when they have their family pet outdoors for walking and other exercise activities.
-Also, you may need to be more aware of the flashing lights in home environment that might trigger seizures.
+These changes may include a change to foods with a low glycemic index, Starchy and sugary treats are suspected of aggravating the condition Various medications or combination of medications used in treating the epilepsy are phenobarbital, potassium bromide or levetiracetam (Keppra).
+Since sunlight is a known trigger for the seizures, some dog owners use doggy sunglasses when they have their family pet outdoors during walks and other exercise activities.
+Also, you may need to be more aware of the flashing lights in your dog's environment that might trigger seizures.
 One example would be lights which emanate from the television during some programs are video games.